rodlie/animsvg/README.md

 * libswresample
 * libunwind

 Consult your package manager on how to install these development packages.
+For Ubuntu see [here](docs/build_ubuntu.sh).

 Clone the repository, this might take a while.